BushraAbukarn/code-pudding/README.md

 ## 📌 Purpose
 This project focuses on analyzing airline booking data to uncover key marketing drivers that influence revenue.
 The purpose was to explore how different factors — such as flight type, booking behavior, geographic origin, household demographics, and upsell preferences — impact sales performance.

+## 📄 Project Brief
+This analysis provides valuable insights into airline booking trends and customer behavior, revealing critical levers for revenue optimization.
+Roundtrip bookings dominate in both volume and revenue, making them a strategic focus for promotions and upsell opportunities.
+Monday and Sunday emerge as the most active booking days, suggesting the best timing for targeted campaigns.
+The Asia-Pacific region—including Australia, Malaysia, South Korea, Japan, and China—drives the majority of sales, confirming it as the most lucrative market.
+These countries also show high demand for upsell services.
+Additionally, single travelers and couples make up the largest household segments booking online, presenting clear profiles for segmentation.
+To maximize profitability, airlines should prioritize digital marketing in South and East Asia, tailor service offerings by trip type and flight length, and enhance booking experiences through the most-used channels.

 ## 🎯 Key Objectives
 1. What marketing factors attribute to highest sales?
 2. What routes generated the most purchase leads?